Being on your feet all day puts a strain on them. It is not just tiredness that makes your feet ache. Other reasons include:

 - Badly fitting shoes

+With aching feet, all you need in the evening after a long day is to relax.
 And for that, there are seven different and proven ways to relax after a tiring day.

 Elevate Your Feet